-The snow had just started falling.
-It was the first time I had ever driven in snow.The party was at a house rented by several young men.
-One of them owned a female dog that was half Golden Lab and half German Shepherd.
-Another had a male dog that was half Doberman and half Greyhound.
-The two dogs got together and ended up with a family of 7 puppies.
+Snow had just started falling, and it was the first time I had ever driven in snow.
+A friend and I traveled out of town to a party hosted by several of his friends.
+One of the young men owned a female dog.
+She was half Golden Lab and half German Shepherd.
+Another had a male Greyhound-Doberman cross.
+The two of them got together and ended up with a family of 7 puppies.

 The guys had found a home for all but one puppy.
 When I sat on the floor, she came running up to me and laid down on my lap.
 The owner of the female dog said that he was going to have the pup “put down tomorrow.”
 I immediately decided to take her.